EU's Kroes makes appeal for last-ditch telco overhaul

 By Claire Davenport and Leila Abboud

-BRUSSELS, May 30 (Reuters) - Europe’s top telecom regulator called for an end to mobile roaming fees and equal access to the Internet in a speech at the European Parliament on Thursday, as she sought backing for reforms to create one market for telecom services in the region.
+BRUSSELS/PARIS, May 29 (Reuters) - Europe’s top telecom regulator will call for an end to mobile roaming fees and equal access to the Internet in a speech at the European Parliament on Thursday, as she seeks backing for reforms to create one market for telecom services in the region.

-In line with comments emailed to Reuters a day earlier, Neelie Kroes said her vision for the sector was for “pan-European operators helping consumers take advantage of a borderless market” as well as “increased investment in quality networks and content.”
+In emailed comments to Reuters, Neelie Kroes said her vision for the sector was for “pan-European operators helping consumers take advantage of a borderless market” as well as “increased investment in quality networks and content.”

 The reform effort stems from growing concerns that Europe is falling behind the United States, Japan and South Korea in terms of the quality and speed of broadband and mobile networks, although European consumers do benefit from paying among the lowest prices for telecom services.